workattech/machine-coding-feedback/docs/index.md

-# Please go through this document to participate in the mock machine coding round by work@tech interview prep group
+# Please go through this document to participate in the mock machine coding round by workat.tech

 ## Event
 - Date: 7th September 2019 (Saturday)